safakkbilici/bayesmedaug/README.md

 bayesmed optimizes your data augmentation hyperparameters for medical image segmentation tasks by using [Bayesian Optimization](https://github.com/fmfn/BayesianOptimization).

-bayesmed is in currently in beta release and still in development.
+bayesmed is currently in beta release and still in development.

 ## Authors
 - M. Şafak Bilici